vinsburg/alluvial_diagram/README.md

   * width_in=True - displays width between the item text and the graph, reversed order if False
   * labels=None - a tuple of form ('a_label', 'b_label'), if None side labels are not plotted
   * figsize=(10, 15), The figure size.
-  * fontname='Arial' The font of all figure text
+  * fontname='Monospace' The font of all figure text

 ## License